Thank you for reading our post, please rate this article at the end.

 To begin the replacement process, unscrew the old faucet connectors and have some towels nearby to catch any remaining water.
 The old faucet is usually held in place with tubing and plastic retaining nuts.

-So remove these nuts carefully and take out the old faucet.
+So, remove these nuts carefully and remove the old faucet.
 Then install the new one in its place using the same screws and nuts.
 Finally, turn the water supply back on and watch for any leaks.

 2. Repairing a Sewer Hose